Bursar's Office FAQ

 Payments sent other than by first-class mail should be addressed to: Bursar's Office, Bowdoin College, 5420 College Station, Brunswick, ME 04011-8445.

-Payments from the two payment plan agents [Tuition Management Systems (TMS) and SallieMae's TuitionPay] are paid to Bowdoin at the end of each month and are credited to the student’s account then.
-However, the amount of the plan is credited to the student's account so that it reduces the billed balance for the appropriate semester.
+Payments made to the Bowdoin's payment plan agent Tuition Management Systems (TMS) are paid to Bowdoin at the end of each month and are credited to the students' accounts then.
+However, the full amount of a payment plan is credited to a student's account so that it reduces the billed balance for the related semester before any payments are received.
 This means that any "Amount Due" on the student account statement is in addition to the amount scheduled to be paid by the plan.
-This "Amount Due" should be paid directly to the Bursar's Office, unless the payment plan is increased to cover it.
+This "Amount Due" should be paid directly to the Bursar's Office by the due date on the student account statement, or the payment plan holder may contact TMS to increase the plan budget to cover it.